-Less than 1%.
+\ Less than 1%.

-- In accordance with SEC rules, beneficial ownership includes: - all shares the investor actually owns beneficially or of record; - all shares over which the investor has or shares voting or dispositive control (such as in the capacity as a general partner of an investment fund); and - all shares the investor has the right to acquire within 60 days (such as upon exercise of options that are currently vested or which are scheduled to vest within 60 days). - (2) Assume no exercise of the underwriters' over-allotment option. - (3) The address of American Capital Strategies, Ltd. and each of the executive officers and directors listed above is c/o American Capital Agency Corp., 2 Bethesda Metro Center, 14th Floor, Bethesda, MD 20814. - (4) Consists of shares purchased by American Capital in connection with our initial capitalization. - (5) Includes 2,500,000 shares of our common stock purchased by American Capital at the initial public offering price in a private placement and 750,000 shares of restricted common stock to be issued to American Capital under the terms of the management agreement pursuant to one of our equity incentive plans. - (6) Consists of shares of restricted common stock to be granted to this independent director pursuant to one of our equity incentive plans simultaneously with the completion of this offering.
+- · all shares the investor actually owns beneficially or of record; - · all shares over which the investor has or shares voting or dispositive control (such as in the capacity as a general partner of an investment fund); and - all shares the investor has the right to acquire within 60 days (such as upon exercise of options that are currently vested or which are scheduled to vest within 60 days). - (2) Assume no exercise of the underwriters' over-allotment option. - The address of American Capital Strategies, Ltd. and each of the executive officers and directors listed above is c/o American Capital Agency Corp., 2 Bethesda Metro Center, 14th Floor, Bethesda, MD 20814. - (4) Consists of shares purchased by American Capital in connection with our initial capitalization. - Simultaneously with the completion of this offering, American Capital will purchase \$100 million of our common stock at the initial public offering price (or 5,000,000 shares) in a concurrent private placement, resulting in its ownership of approximately 28.6% of our outstanding common stock upon completion of this offering.
+American Capital has indicated that it may purchase up to an additional \$50 million of our common stock (or 2,500,000 shares) in the concurrent private placement.
+The percentages listed above assume a purchase by American Capital of an additional 2,500,000 shares in the private placement. - Consists of shares of restricted common stock to be granted to this independent director pursuant to our equity incentive plan simultaneously with the completion of this offering.
 Each of our three independent directors is entitled to receive a grant of \$30,000 of restricted common stock based on the initial public offering price.
 Based on the anticipated public offering price of \$20.00 per share, this would result in the grant of 1,500 shares of restricted common stock to each of our three independent directors.